JeidoUran/fvtt-rich-presence/README.md

 **Note: In order to use this module, you also need to be using my fork of [FVTT Desktop Client](https://github.com/JeidoUran/fvtt-player-client), as it contains the necessary code to send the data exposed by this module to Discord.**

-The module has been tested on D&D5e and PF2e.
-I do not know how well or if it would work at all on other game systems.
+The module has been tested on the D&D5e and PF2e game systems.
+I do not know how well or if it would work at all on other systems.

 ![image](https://github.com/user-attachments/assets/8dcc3a99-926f-4d5c-a13d-a17068c5328a)
 ![image](https://github.com/user-attachments/assets/7353a476-6791-4950-932b-672d29e3302e)